-Fisheries conducted in the NAFO Regulatory Area by vessels of States which are not members of the Organization and which, therefore, operate outside the NAFO conservation regime, undermine that regime and render NAFO stock management objectives unattainable.
-The problem is worsening as the number of vessels from non-NAFO States operating in the NAFO Regulatory Area grew from 11 in 1984 to approximately 44 in 1990.
+Fisheries conducted in the NAFO Regulatory Area by vessels of non-Contracting Parties of the Organization and which, therefore, operate outside the NAFO conservation regime, undermine that regime and render NAFO stock management objectives unattainable.
+The problem is worsening as the number of vessels from non-Contracting Parties operating in the NAFO Regulatory Area grew from 11 in 1984 to approximately 44 in 1990.